HieJulia/cloudprojectaws/project/README.md

 # Feature

 + Cart API with AWS API gateway and AWS Lambda function
 + Web crawler to crawl data
     + URL
     + Send request to queue
     + The batch server pick up the request and update the record to IN_PROGRESS
 + Bot feature - shopping bot
     + AWS lambda function for Amazon Lex Shopping bot
 + PDF service
 + Streaming service
     + Audio stream service
 + Service to detect object and then index in AWS ElasticSearch database
 + AWS Router 53 - hosted zone DNS record

-+ AWS inflashstructure (EC2, Database RDS, Mail service SES, etc) to run system on the cloud inflashstructure.
-+ AWS EC2
-+ AWS RDS
-+ AWS Mail service SES

 + Allow Read / Write from local to remote instances
++ Detect online shop labels with AWS Rekognition
++ ETL processing on the cloud
++ Product photo upload